-If it’s paranormal history you’re after, well then do we have a Nevada haunt for you.
-Situated in historic downtown Las Vegas is one of the city’s newest and most popular attractions: Zak Bagans’ The Haunted Museum.
-You may know him as the longstanding on-camera host for Discovery Channel’s Ghost Adventures, and in 2018 he opened the museum, showcasing his personal collection acquired over the course of his lifetime.
-Developing a profound interest in the paranormal when he was just 10 years old, Zak Bagans has had a lifelong fascination with the unusual and unanswered questions about the afterlife.
-At The Haunted Museum, everyone has the chance to experience the spine-chilling vibe of the spirit world.
+If it’s paranormal history you’re after, have we got the Nevada haunt for you.
+Situated in historic downtown Las Vegas is one of the city’s most popular attractions: Zak Bagans’ The Haunted Museum.
+You may know him as the longstanding on-camera host for Discovery Channel’s “Ghost Adventures,” but Zak Bagans is also a collector of haunted objects off-screen — and in 2018, he opened The Haunted Museum to showcase his personal collection acquired over the course of his lifetime.
+Now, visitors to The Haunted Museum can step into the spirit world to explore — if they dare…

 What is Zak Bagans’ Haunted Museum?